 The online infringement problem

-Online infringement, such as counterfeit sales, brand abuse, online traffic diversion, parellel imports are just a number of areas where legitimate businesses see their brands, products and ultimately market share being undermined.
-We are increasingly seeing these threats as not only real, but also as global and multifaceted.
+Online IP infringements, such as counterfeit sales, trademark abuse, online traffic diversion and parallel imports are just a number of areas where legitimate businesses see their brands, products and ultimately market share being infringed online.
+These threats as not only real, but also global and multifaceted.

 Counterfeit > fake products, real, multifaceted threats

-The products are fake, but the results are all too real: lost sales and tarnished brand image – just two consequences of today’s substantial market in counterfeit goods and IP infringement.
+The products are fake, but the results are all too real: lost sales and tarnished brand image – just two consequences of today’s substantial market in online infringement.